petyaracz/Racz2024b/Readme.md

 bargain than skipping 1 segment and gaining a penalty of 1 and then comparing `ka $` to `ál$`.

-This is based on Albrighty and Hayes (2003) and Dawdy-Hesterberg and Pierrehumbert (2014).
+This is based on Albright and Hayes (2003) and Dawdy-Hesterberg and Pierrehumbert (2014).

 ## 4. Generate categories from the word distances and an algorithm